Autumn Rejuvenation for Pitta-Kapha and Kapha-Pitta

 Oil Your Scalp and Feet Before Sleep

-Before bed, apply some warm Pitta Massage Oil or Organic Sesame Oil to the soles of your feet.
+Before bed, apply some warm Pitta Massage Oil or Organic Sesame Oil to your scalp and to the soles of your feet.
 This practice grounds the energy, soothes the nervous system, reduces stress, and quiets the mind—all of which support sound sleep.
 Remember that sleep is one of the body’s most essential avenues of rejuvenation.

 Vata-pacifying yoga, which is very gentle, grounding, and nourishing, is the best practice for you this season, especially if you are undertaking a period of rejuvenation.
 Restorative postures such as Legs Up the Wall, and Savasana are particularly beneficial when it comes to rejuvenation.